-- with consumers and health services providers to identify their information and training needs - to build the health literacy of consumers, carers and community members multiple ways, including by developing resources, and delivering information sessions and skills based workshops - 3. with health service staff to enhance their ability to communicate clearly to meet the needs of consumers and carers - 4. with health service staff to improve the development and provision of health information resources that meet consumer and carer needs. - 5. with the ACT Government and health services to develop and implement policies, training programs and systems to improve the health literacy of people living in Canberra and its surrounds - 6. to become a health literate organisation.
+- 1. with consumers, consumer organisations, and health services providers to identify their information and training needs - 2. to build the health literacy of consumers, carers and community members in multiple ways, including by developing resources, and delivering information sessions and skills based workshops - 3. with health service staff to enhance their ability to communicate clearly to meet the needs of consumers and carers - 4. with health service staff and relevant community organisations to improve the development and provision of health information resources that meet consumer and carer needs. - 5. with the ACT Government and health services to develop and implement policies, training programs and systems to improve the health literacy of people living in Canberra and its surrounds - 6. to become a health literate organisation.